Skip to content

 Why is my car making a grinding noise when I brake?

 The most common cause is worn brake pads.
 When the friction material wears away completely, the metal backing plate grinds against the rotor.
 This is a safety issue — your stopping distance is increased and the rotors are being damaged with every stop.
-Brake pad replacement costs $150 to $400 per axle.
-If the rotors are damaged, expect $250 to $500 per axle for pads and rotors together.
-Do not delay this repair.
+The cost depends on whether just pads or pads and rotors are needed, and your vehicle type.
+Do not delay this repair — call AutoBlast at (856) 546-8880 for a free estimate.

 What does it mean when my car grinds when I turn?

 A clicking or grinding noise during turns — especially slow, tight turns — usually means a worn CV joint.
 The rubber boot protecting the joint has torn, letting grease escape and dirt enter.
-CV axle replacement costs $200 to $800 per side.
-If caught early (just a torn boot with no joint damage), a boot replacement at $150 to $350 is possible.
+If caught early (just a torn boot with no joint damage), the repair is more affordable.
+Once the joint itself is damaged, the full axle assembly needs replacement.
 Have it checked before the joint fails completely.

 Is it safe to drive with a grinding noise?